Michael Schumacher: Jordan (1991)

-The week before the race, Schumacher impressed Jordan designer Gary Anderson and team manager Trevor Foster during a test drive at the Silverstone circuit.
-Despite having only spectated the challenging Spa-Francorchamps track, Schumacher's manager Weber reassured Jordan that Schumacher knew it well.
+The week before the race, Schumacher impressed Jordan designer Gary Anderson and team manager Trevor Foster during a test drive at the Silverstone Circuit.
+Despite having only spectated the challenging Spa-Francorchamps Circuit, Schumacher's manager Weber reassured Jordan that Schumacher knew it well.
 During the race weekend, teammate Andrea de Cesaris could not show Schumacher the circuit because he was delayed by contract negotiations.
 Schumacher then rode a foldable bike around the track to become familiar with it on his own.

 Schumacher impressed the paddock in his debut, qualifying seventh in the midfield Jordan 191 car, which he tested for half a day, at a circuit where he had never raced.
 This also matched the team's season-best grid position, and Schumacher outqualified de Cesaris.
 Motor Sport journalist Joe Saward reported that, after qualifying, "clumps of German journalists were talking about 'the best talent since Stefan Bellof.
 Schumacher retired on the race's first lap with clutch problems.